 After filling your brain with knowledge, make sure to stop in their gift shop which is stocked with more than 500 maritime items!
 You’ll find everything from children's books to beautiful serving and entertaining pieces to cute little Christmas ornaments.

 While not related to Yorktown's Revolutionary War history— we'd be remiss not to mention the George P. Coleman Memorial Bridge (known to locals as the Coleman Bridge).
 It was originally opened in May of 1952 as a two-lane bridge, designed to carry up to 15,000 vehicles a day.
-In 1995, it was reconstructed with four lanes to handle increased traffic which VDOT estimates is now more than a million cars a month (at least before COVID-19 and the increase in teleworking!).
+In 1995, it was reconstructed with four lanes to handle increased traffic which VDOT estimates is now more than a million cars a month.

 You know what's even cooler?
 Below it, on the bed of the York River, are the underwater shipwrecks of the American Revolution.
-They were recently featured in an episode of National Geographic's Drain the Oceans.
+They have been featured in an episode of National Geographic's Drain the Oceans.